 The information collected from all schools in the area will be gathered together and held securely by the South Gloucestershire public health team for a minimum of 20 years.
-We may store your child's information on their local child health record on the NHS's child health information database and share it with the School Health Nursing Service and GP if required.
+We will store your child's information as part of their local child health record on the NHS's child health information database.
+We will share your child's information with the School Nursing Service and GP if required for the provision of healthcare and treatment.
 No individual measurements will be given to school staff or other children, and all information will be treated confidentially.

-All the information collected about your child will be sent by us to NHS Digital.
-NHS Digital is responsible for collecting data and information about health and care so that this can be used to monitor and improve the care provided to people across England.
+All the information collected about your child will be sent by us to NHS England.
+NHS England is responsible for collecting data and information about health and care so that this can be used to monitor and improve the care provided to people across England.

-The information collected about your child will also be shared by NHS Digital with the Office for Health Improvement and Disparities (OHID) which is part of the Department of Health and Social Care (DHSC) but in a de-personalised form only.
+The information collected about your child will also be shared by NHS England with the Office for Health Improvement and Disparities (OHID) which is part of the Department of Health and Social Care

+(DHSC) but in a de-personalised form only.
 This means OHID will not be able to identify your child.
 OHID focuses on improving the nation's health so that everyone can expect to live more of life in good health, and on levelling up health disparities to break the link between background and prospects for a healthy life.

-Both NHS Digital and OHID will use the information from the NCMP to better understand numbers and trends in child weight and body mass index (BMI).
+Both NHS England and OHID will use the information from the NCMP to better understand numbers and trends in child weight and body mass index (BMI).
 This helps with the planning of services to support healthy lifestyles in your area.
-No information will ever be published by NHS Digital or OHID that identifies your child.
+No information will ever be published by NHS England or OHID that identifies your child.
+NHS England use the data to produce National Child Measurement Programme statistics reports showing trends at national and local community level.

-De-personalised information from the NCMP may also be shared by NHS Digital with other organisations, such as universities.
+De-personalised information from the NCMP may also be shared by NHS England with other organisations, such as universities.
 This is to help improve health, care and services through research and planning.
-This information cannot be used to identify your child, and NHS Digital only ever shares information for research with the approval of an independent group of experts.
+This information cannot be used to identify your child, and NHS England only ever shares information for research through formal assurance and approvals processes, seeking advice from experts as necessary.